codacy/docs/docs/organizations/roles-and-permissions-for-organizations.md

 ## The Organization Manager role

 To enable other members to manage organization settings, organization admins can share some permissions using the Organization Manager role.
+This role is independent of the Git provider roles of organization members.

-The Organization Manager role is independent of the Git provider roles of organization members.
-To review the additional permissions, see the permission tables for each Git provider:
+To review the additional permissions granted, see the tables for each Git provider:

 -   [GitHub](#permissions-for-github)
 -   [GitLab](#permissions-for-gitlab)